vishal-biyani/docker-volume-vsphere/CONTRIBUTING.md

 **Note**: Some manual steps are required before publishing new release as shown below.
 1. Download deliverables from Github release page
 2. Remove VIB/DEB/RPMs from the ```Downloads``` sections
-3. Use internal Confluence page to sign the VIB
+3. Use internal Confluence page to sign the VIB (make sure to update [vDVS_bulletin.xml](https://github.com/vmware/docker-volume-vsphere/blob/master/docs/misc/vDVS_bulletin.xml#L19) to keep it current with the release
 4. Head to [Bintray](https://bintray.com/vmware/product/vDVS/view) to publish signed VIB
 5. Push managed plugin to docker store
 6. Add ```Downloads``` section with direct links; take [Release 0.13](https://github.com/vmware/docker-volume-vsphere/releases/tag/0.13) as the reference